Cognitive therapy (CT): definition, application, and effectivity

 What does a Cognitive therapist do?

-A cognitive therapist aims to help patients identify their thoughts and behaviors, especially about their surroundings and relationships, so they can regain more control over these thoughts and positively influence their behaviors.
-They also prescribe medications for the management of a specific mental health problem, if necessary.
+A cognitive therapist aims to help patients identify their thoughts and behaviors, especially about their surroundings and relationships, so they regain more control over these thoughts and positively influence their behaviors.
+They additionally prescribe medications for the management of a specific mental health problem, if necessary.

 The main scope of work is to talk with a patient, set goals for each session to make sure the time is spent productively, keep patients on track, and model healthier behaviors.
-The cognitive therapist also reflects on a patient’s progress and regression.
-To help a patient get the most from therapy, the cognitive therapist tends to recommend various exercises they can do between the sessions.
+The cognitive therapist reflects on a patient’s progress and regression.
+To help a patient get the most from therapy, the cognitive therapist tends to recommend various exercises they’re able to do between the sessions.

 Is Cognitive therapy effective?

-The most recent piece of evidence on this subject was published in February 2022 in the Mindfulness journal.
+The most recent piece of evidence on this subject was a paper by Elices et al., published in the February 2022 issue of the Mindfulness journal.
 The study focused on the role of mindfulness-based cognitive therapy in the management of depression.
-Results showed the treatment was effective and can be safely delivered in primary care.
-Participants with severe depression benefited most from the treatment, with 35.6% of them considered recovered.
+Results showed the treatment can be efficiently and securely administered in primary care settings.
+The intervention proved to be most effective for those with severe depression, as 35.6% of them were deemed to have achieved recovery.